 You will pursue a well-rounded interior architecture and design degree that integrates technical know-how and artistic vision, develops your creative potential, and helps you launch your career.

-Accredited by the Council for Interior Architecture and Design Accreditation (CIDA), CVPA's Interior Architecture + Design program is the only public option in New England.
+Accredited by the Council for Interior Design (CIDA), CVPA's Interior Architecture + Design program is the only public option in New England.

 Interior architects work for a wide range of clients.
 They work in hospitality, healthcare, commercial, corporate, residential, retail and institutional design.
 Many interior architecture and design professionals work in niches such as environmental design, historic preservation, furniture design, ergonomics, and health and safety.